The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Abelian schemes associated to Lagrangian fibrations

 \end{proposition} \begin{proof} Recall from \Cref{prop:abelian scheme is automorphism scheme} that $P_0$ is the abelian scheme representing the translation automorphism sheaf $\underline{\Aut}^{tr}_{X_0/B_0}$.
 Hence our goal is to prove $\Aut^{\circ}(X/B)$ acts on $\pi : X_0 \to B_0$ by fiberwise translation automorphisms.
 Consider the quotient $\bar X = X / \Aut^{\circ}(X/B)$ with a commutative diagram

 We first claim $p$ is \'etale on general fibers over $B$.
 Let $S \subset X$ be the ramified locus of $p$.
 It has codimension $\ge 2$ because $p$ is quasi-\'etale by \Cref{prop:appendix 1}.
 Let $b \in B$ be a general point, so that the fibers $F = X_b$ and $\bar F = \bar X_b$ are both smooth.
 Observe the ramification locus of $p : F \to \bar F$ is precisely $S \cap F$, which is of codimension $\ge 2$ since $b$ is general.
-The purity of the branch locus theorem forces $p$ to be \'etale.
+The purity of the branch locus theorem forces $p : F \to \bar F$ to be \'etale.

 Now we have a finite \'etale quotient $p : F \to \bar F = F / \Aut^{\circ} (X/B)$ between smooth projective varieties.
 Its Galois group $\Aut^{\circ} (X/B)$ acts on $F$ by fixed point free automorphisms.
-Since $F$ is an abelian variety, this means $\Aut^{\circ} (X/B)$ acts on $F$ by translations.
+Since $F$ and $\bar F$ are both abelian varieties (\cite[Thm 3]{sch20}), this means $\Aut^{\circ} (X/B)$ acts on $F$ by translations.
 The conclusion is that on a general fiber of $\pi$, the group $\Aut^{\circ}(X/B)$ acts by translation.
 Finally, by \Cref{prop:abelian scheme is automorphism scheme} this means $\Aut^{\circ}(X/B)$ defines a rational section of $\nu : P_0 \to B_0$.
 By \Cref{lem:rational section}, the rational section must be defined over the entire $B_0$ and becomes an honest section.
 Hence $\Aut^{\circ}(X/B)$ acts by translations over the entire $B_0$. \end{proof}

 An immediate byproduct is that $\Aut^{\circ}(X/B)$ is abelian.

 \begin{proposition} $\Aut^{\circ}(X/B)$ is a finite abelian group. \end{proposition}